By Tasha Seitz and Priya Parrish

 Businesses that are founded by and/or create opportunity for people historically underserved by existing markets can be categorized as having people-based impact.
 The potential to create income through jobs, business ownership, and services that increase the likelihood of gainful employment can create lasting change for individuals and their communities.
 This strategy can be applied to any industry and asset class.
 In fact, many impact investors consider the ownership and management of their investment funds based on a theory that women and minority fund managers are more likely to invest in women and minority CEOs, thereby creating a multiplier effect of a single fund investment.

-Companies that base their operations where jobs are scarce or offer little upward mobility can drive economic development and positive impact at the place level.
+Companies that base their operations where jobs are scarce or offer little upward mobility can drive economic development and positive impact in a specific place.
 Developing markets and Opportunity Zones in the U.S. are both examples of this.
-Given the vast population in these markets and the potential to meaningfully change employment levels, median incomes, and standards of living, the potential scope of place-based impact is attractive to mission-driven investors.
+Given the vast populations in these markets and the potential to meaningfully change employment levels, median incomes, and standards of living, the potential scope of place-based impact is attractive to mission-driven investors.
 Companies and investors often encounter hurdles, however, due to the systemic challenges facing these communities.
 For example, the need for high levels of job training and robust infrastructure in under-resourced areas may cause operational friction.
 To help address these challenges, cross-sector partnerships with government agencies and nonprofits may be necessary components of an investment strategy.

 A paradigm is a model or pattern of doing business, and investment strategies looking to disrupt existing paradigms and create change at the systems level can be a powerful driver of innovation and impact.
-Paradigm-based investing strategies might be based upon shifting ownership structures to enable greater wealth creation (through Employee Stock Ownership Plans, for example) or intentionally seek to invest in companies disrupting existing industries in a way that enables greater access/participation (such as Massively Open Online Courses).
+Paradigm-based investing strategies aim at improving the system for the better, and might be based upon shifting ownership structures to enable greater wealth creation or intentionally seeking to invest in companies disrupting existing industries in a way that enables greater access/participation.

 Want more original content from the Impact Engine team?
 Sign up for our newsletter, sent to your inbox each month.